wenalan/crypto-orderbook-aggregator/README.md

   ```

 - **Volume Bands plateau when target notional exceeds visible depth.**
   If the notional is larger than what the current book can fill (also capped by `topN`), **VWAP/qty** will flatten and **filled_notional** stops increasing.
 The volume band defaults have been revised since the original bands in the question were too large.
-Without this adjustment, the volume levels would have appeared almost identical..
+Without this adjustment, the volume levels would have appeared almost identical.

   ```
   client_volume-1      | ts=1756800985962 notional=50000.000000 qty=0.454111 vwap=110105.212815 filled_notional=50000.000000